Improving Zero-Shot Action Recognition using Human Instruction with Text Description: Method

 \subsubsection{Object Features}

+To extract object features, we choose an image classifier, GoogLeNet-12988 \cite{imagenet_shuffle}, rather than object detections.
+Although object detectors can obtain the location of the object, they have few classes (usually 80 classes).
+In many cases, this number is insufficient for action recognition.
+In contrast, image classifiers can identify objects in a large number of classes (usually 1,000 classes).
+GoogLeNet-12988 \cite{imagenet_shuffle} can recognize 12,988 different objects, which meets our needs.

-We use the model of \cite{imagenet_shuffle}.
-This is a model for image classification, which can also play a role in object detection.
-We consider the top-k results of image classification as objects appearing on the image.
-This model can recognize 12,988 different objects, which meets our needs.
-This model has so many classes that some label words are not present in the word embedding model.
-To solve this problem, we use the \cite{deng2009imagenet} dataset.
+Furthermore, this model has so many classes that some label words are not present in the word embedding model.
+To solve this problem, the ImageNet \cite{deng2009imagenet} dataset is employed.
 This dataset contains the parent-child relationships of various classes.
-If the word of a class is so rare that it is not found in the word embedding model, we use its parent class to replace it.
-For example, as openbill is not present in the word embedding model, we cannot transform it to the semantic space.
-Therefore, we look for this word in the parent-child relationships, and its parent class is stork, which is present in the word embedding model.
-We then use stork instead of openbill.
-If its parent class was also not found in the word embedding model, we would continue to search in this way until we found a suitable word.
-With the \cite{imagenet_shuffle} model, we can detect many objects, whereas many objects have low probabilities.
+If the word of a class is so rare that it is not found in the word embedding model, and hence, its parent class will replace it.
+For example, as \emph{openbill} is not present in the word embedding model, we cannot transform it to the semantic space.
+Therefore, we look for this word in the parent-child relationships, and its parent class is \emph{stork}, which is present in the word embedding model.
+Then \emph{openbill} is replaced by \emph{stork}.
+If its parent class was also not found in the word embedding model, we would continue to search until a suitable word is found.

+The GoogLeNet-12988 \cite{imagenet_shuffle} model can detect many objects, whereas many objects have low probabilities.
 Therefore, we sort all objects by probability and select the objects with the top-4 highest probabilities.
-We use GloVe \cite{glove} to transform each object into a 300-dimensional vector.
-We use these four vectors as features for the object detection part of the video.
+Each object is transformed into a 300-dimensional vector with GloVe \cite{glove}.
+These four vectors is used as features for the object detection part of the video.